JuanDavidDV/coffee_shop/README.md

 # Coffee Shop:

-A functional coffee shop website used to demonstrate comprehension of animations, Flexbox, SASS, and BEM principles.
+A coffee shop website used to demonstrate comprehension of animations, Flexbox, SASS, BEM principles and HTML.
 This was the first website I built.

 ## Technologies used to develop this project:
 <p align="center">